Environment

 3. 3

-Trim existing brown tips with clean scissors — the contrast against the vivid color makes trimming more visually impactful on Neon Pothos than on darker cultivars.
+Trim existing brown tips with clean scissors — the contrast against the vivid color makes trimming more visually impactful on Neon Pothos than on darker cultivars, and a clean diagonal cut just above the dead tissue looks tidier than leaving the crisp brown edge in place.

 4. 4